Dingmans Ferry, PA

 Every Year since 2015

 Hi folks!
 I wrote this post when we went camping for the first time after a long hiatus.
 We have been back to Dingman’s Campground every year since then.
 Twice a year, as a matter of fact.
-I have to say that I am still as excited to go there as that first time.
-It is still an awesome place to spend your weekend.
+I am still as excited to go there as that first time.
+It is a great place to spend your weekend, and a good camping spot whether it is your first time camping, or even if you are a pro.

 From our visit last year, 2017: